Best Dog Leash of 2021

-The Max and Neo Triple Handle wins our top spot, hands down.
-Boasting three neoprene lined handles, this leash gives you easy control over your dog while providing a comfortable grip.
+The Max and Neo Triple Handle wins the gold medal, hands down.
+Its three neoprene-lined handles give you multiple options for easy control over your dog while providing a comfortable grip.
 We found the middle handle unique to this leash and favored its placement to that of the handle closest to the dog, which was hard to reach without reining your dog in close (though useful in tight situations).
-The leash has reflective stitching along it to keep the walker and dog more noticeable to passing cars during evening walks, and a handy metal ring at the top of the leash to attach small accessories like a dog poop bag.
+The leash has reflective stitching to keep you and your dog visible to passing cars during evening walks, and a handy metal ring at the top of the leash to attach small accessories like poop bags.
 Finally, this model stood up well in our durability testing, showing minimal fraying when rubbed against a knife, no distress when firmly tugged on, and remaining functional after dragging.

-Because of its triple handle design and neoprene handle lining, it is important to note that this Max and Neo model is heavier in-hand than other dog leashes tested.
-This was not a deterrent for our testers, but it may not be best for those looking for a small, lightweight, or packable leash, or those with a smaller dog.
+Because of its triple handle design and neoprene handle lining, it is important to note that this Max and Neo model is heavier in hand than other dog leashes tested.
+This was not a deterrent for our testers, but it may not be best for small dogs or those looking for a small, lightweight, or packable leash.
 Medium to large-sized dogs will benefit most from this leash, especially if they are strong pullers.
 Overall, this leash should be considered by owners who don't mind the added weight of additional handles, as it provides excellent control and comfort during walks.

-If you're always on the hunt for the next active adventure for you and your dog, the versatile RUFFWEAR Roamer may be for you.
+If you and your pup are always seeking adventure, the versatile Ruffwear Roamer may be for you.
 The Roamer features a sturdy clasp, two handles, a bungee middle, and an adjustable buckled handle that can also be put comfortably around one's waist or be used to secure your dog as needed.
 Because of these features, we found ourselves reaching for this leash when headed to meet up with friends, go for a bike ride or a run, or take a stroll down the beach.
 The bungee was especially useful in situations where testers and their dogs moved quickly, like biking.
-This leash's extra stretch (almost four feet) was much appreciated when the dog suddenly pulled in a different direction, which prevented sudden jerking movements that could be treacherous on a bike.
+This leash's extra stretch (almost four feet) was much appreciated when the dog abruptly pulled in a different direction, which prevented sudden jerking movements that could be downright dangerous on a bike.
 One of our pairs of testers has even used it for skijoring in the winter.
-Additionally, stuffing the Roamer into a pack is more manageable than with similar models, because it weighs less and is less bulky than other elastic leashes we've tested.
+Additionally, the Roamer is easy to stuff into a pack because it weighs less and is less bulky than other elastic leashes we've tested.

-Testers did note that this same elasticity meant that they had less control over their dog in situations where slack needed to be taken out of the leash quickly.
+However, testers noted that this same elasticity meant that they had less control over their dog in situations where slack needed to be taken out of the leash quickly.
 Unless the walker can reach down and grab the handle right above the clasp attached to the dog, it is hard to make quick adjustments to your dog's direction or action.
-Because of this, we recommend the RUFFWEAR Roamer Leash for those looking for a practical leash for many outings and activities where tight, constant control over your pup's roaming is not necessary.
+Because of this, we recommend the Ruffwear Roamer Leash for those looking for a practical leash for many outings and activities where tight, constant control over your pup's roaming is not necessary.

 The PetSafe Nylon Leash is the most basic leash we tested, in a good way.
 Simple, durable, and functional, this flat leash is excellent for those leash training a puppy or other situations where control is of the essence.
 Available for a reasonable price point, both the clasp and nylon held up very well during our durability test.
-It also comes in a variety of colors for those looking to match their preference.
+It also comes in a variety of colors to match your preference.

-There's nothing wrong with this featureless model, but if you are someone who prefers bells and whistles that some leashes may offer, then this may not be the leash for you.
+There's nothing wrong with this featureless model, but if you appreciate bells and whistles, then this may not be the leash for you.
 It doesn't have multiple handles to choke up on the leash for increased control, and you'll have to carry your own bottle opener because this one doesn't have it.
 It is fundamental in its design, meant for easy function.
 However, the affordable PetSafe Nylon Leash is calling your name if you are looking for a simple leash that gets the job done without any fuss.